saforem2/anl-job-talk/slides.md

 ## Lattice QCD

-- Non-perturbative approach to solving the QCD theory of the strong interaction between quarks and gluons.
-- Calculations in LatticeQCD proceed in 3 steps:

 ::: block <!-- .element class="note" bg="#66BB6A" style="border:1px solid #66BB6A" -->

   1. **Gauge Field Generation**: Use Markov Chain Monte Carlo (MCMC) methods for sampling _independent_ gauge field (gluon) configurations.